ShummusShah/ShummusShah.github.io/projects.md

 permalink: /projects/
 ---

-Few of my projects.
-Currently doing more in backend, focused in Python and Django.
+Few of my past work experience and projects.
+It is early days as I have only recently begain my learning journey in mid 2020.